 A funny tale of what happens when a stubborn little boy refuses to put on his snowsuit.
 Robert Munsch finds a way to make us laugh about the frustrations we feel when dealing with strong willed children.

-Turn your dramatic corner into a cave with costumes of animals that hibernate during winter.
+Turn your drama corner into a cave with costumes of animals that hibernate during winter.

 Below are images of my preschool winter activities.
 To learn about the process of making these art activities visit my winter art activities section.